lichenhan/StockManager/README.md

 StockManager
 ============

 StockManager is a simple project designed to track stocks over time.
 StockManager is built using ZURB Foundation 5 and queries data using YQL and community Open Data tables.
 Data is then visualized using Highcharts and other plug-ins.
 All third-party code is free for non-commercial use.
-StockManager is published under the MIT license, which can be found within the repository.
+StockManager is published under the MIT license, which can be found in the repository.

 ###Features
 * Tabular representation of current stock quotes and corporate financials such as P/E ratios and Market Cap.